 Have you been looking for new ways to explore the outdoors?
 Have you thought about hiking?
 Hiking is a great way to get outside, get active, and experience the beauty of the Great Lakes.

 So why aren’t you out on your next great adventure!?
 Maybe it’s because you don’t have a suitable partner to hike with.
 This is very common, and you are not alone!
 A lot of people are hesitant to try hiking because they simply don’t have a suitable hiking companion.
 Perhaps you haven’t hiked before and don’t have experienced partners to learn from.
-Perhaps you don’t have the equipment and know-how to tackle the backcountry trails.
+Perhaps you don’t have the equipment and know-how to tackle the remote backcountry hiking trails.
 Perhaps you simply don’t know anyone willing to roll out of bed bright and early on the weekend.

 Whatever your reason, not having the right hiking companion doesn’t have to keep you from exploring the Great Lakes.
-There are plenty of hiking clubs and courses to help get you started and accompany you on the trails.
+There are plenty of hiking clubs and courses in Ontario to help get you started and accompany you on the trails.

 This education-based organization focuses on safe hiking practices, teaching you how to hike sustainably and get the most out of your outdoor adventure.
 There is a wide variety of courses and trips for people of all different levels of experience.
 Prices vary per course, but generally start at CAD$85 per person.

 Welcome to the oldest and longest trail in Canada!
 Since the Bruce Trail is so extensive (over 890 km long), there are nine individual clubs that work within each section of the trail.
 Each club organizes group hikes along their section of the trail, including Niagara, Hamilton, Toronto, Caledon, Alliston, Blue Mountain, Meaford, Owen Sound, and Wiarton.
-There is an annual fee of CAD$50 fee to join the Conservancy, and as part of the Bruce Trail Conservancy, the Iroquoia Club offers several training programs.
+There is an annual fee of CAD$50 fee to join the Conservancy, and as part of the Bruce Trail Conservancy, the Iroquoia Club offers several hiking training programs.
 These courses start in the classroom, teaching new hikers the essentials for safe and enjoyable hiking.
 They will even take you to a local outdoor store where you can suit up and get all the right gear!
 You then finish off the lessons on the Bruce Trail, putting your newly acquired skills into practice.

 This all-ages club is CAD$40 per year to join and brings together outdoor enthusiasts from across the province.
 There are occasional day trips, but most trips are more than one day and include overnight stays in cottages or tents.
 Members organize trips based on interests and everyone shares the costs of transportation and food.
 The organization often helps new members rent or borrow equipment.